Fun things to do with kids in Manchester

 Dunham Massey

 From pram-friendly paths and roaming deer in the medieval park to a Book Nook in the Orangery, this National Trust property is a magical visit for people of all ages, little ones included.
 Reconnect with nature by spotting birds, keeping an eye out for unusual bugs or building a temporary den.
-Do check ahead for special events, including daily playful family activities during the summer holidays (until 7 September).
+Do check ahead for special events, including a Winter Family Trail with Speechly the Pineapple with seasonal surprises along the way.

 Manchester Museum

-Manchester Museum’s recent redevelopment has made it an even better day out for families.
+Manchester Museum’s recent redevelopment has made it an even better day out for families - and seen it become European Museum of the Year 2025.
 There’s a new picnic area and revamped café, as well as a fabulous ground-floor shop.
 Look out for blockbuster exhibitions in the new temporary exhibition space, and fascinating artefacts in the Living Worlds gallery.
 The Vivarium includes several critically endangered species, while Stan the T-Rex can still be found in the Fossils and Dinosaurs gallery.
-Pick up a free Dinosaurs Activity pack, and keep an eye out for drop-in activities during the school holidays.
+Pick up a free Dino Activity pack, and keep an eye out for drop-in activities during half term.

 The Whitworth

 All entirely free, family activities at the Whitworth extend out from the beautiful galleries and into the surrounds of Whitworth Park.
 Inside, there’s sensory play sessions for babies, PLAY Days for under 5s and Quiet Mornings for families with additional needs.
-During the summer holidays (except Mondays when the gallery is closed), kids can get creative at PLAYTIME, a series of free, drop-in events that transform the galleries, gardens and studios into playful spaces where little ones can explore and imagine together.
+During half term, kids can get stuck into a range of hands-on activities inspired by Yuki Kihara's playful exhibition Darwin in Paradise Camp - creating under-the-sea collages, taking part in lively drumming sessions and dressing up to celebrate ocean life and island culture.

 National Football Museum